sedenardi/sandersdenardi.com/src/pages/2013-11-10-hashing-with-sql-server-clr/index.md

 --0xC8059E2EC7419F590E79D7F1B774BFE6
 ```

 To verify our function accomplishes what we created it for in the first place, we need to come up with an input that exceeds HASHBYTES's 8000 byte limit.
-I'll create an input of 10,000 bytes by using SQL Server's <a href="http://technet.microsoft.com/en-us/library/ms174383.aspx" target="_blank">REPLICATE</a>  function.
+I'll create an input of 10,000 bytes by using SQL Server's [REPLICATE](http://technet.microsoft.com/en-us/library/ms174383.aspx) function.
 I'll pick a simple string, "test1", and replicate it 2000 times to create an input of 10,000 bytes.

 ```sql
 DECLARE @INPUT VARCHAR(MAX);